Herzegovina uprising (1875–1877): Uprising in Herzegovina

-The leaders returned in 1875 and continued their plans for revolt, the plan was for the liberation of Nevesinje region, then expansion to the rest of Herzegovina.
-In the meantime, Turks seek hajduk Pera Tunguz, who on 5 July, had attacked a caravan on Bišini mountain.
+The exiled Herzegovinian Serb leaders, who had fled to Montengro, returned in 1875 and continued their plans for revolt starting with the liberation of the Nevesinje region and then expansion to the rest of Herzegovina.
+In the meantime, Turks seek hajduk Pera Tunguz, who on 5 July, had attacked a caravan on Bišini mountain between Nevesinje and Mostar.
 On 9 July, the Turks clashed with the armed villagers of Jovan Gutić on the Gradac hill north of Krekovi.
 This conflict would be known in Serbian as Nevesinjska puška ("Nevesinje rifle") and marked the beginning of the uprising in all of Herzegovina.
 Firstly Nevesinje, Bileća and Stolac were involved, then in August, Gacko and the frontier towards Montenegro.
 Bands (known as četa) of 50–300 people and detachments of 500–2,000 people gathered and attacked Ottoman border posts and bey towers.

 The Ottomans had 4 battalions of the regular army (Nizami) with a total of 1,800 soldiers, situated in Mostar, Trebinje, Nikšić, Foča and the border posts, also a larger number of başıbozuk were present all over the province.
 The Ottoman troops were commanded by Selim Pasha (Selim-paša) who in turn is under Dervish Pasha (Derviš-paša), the commander of the Bosnia Vilayet.
 After the outbreak of the uprising, the Turks tried to gain time by starting negotiations while reinforcements arrived.
 The rebels wanted lower taxes, which the Turks refused, and the fighting continued.
 In August, 4,000 Nizami arrived from Bosnia, and later 4 more battalions by sea through Klek in Trebinje.
 The rebels had by July and August destroyed the majority of border posts and besieged Trebinje by 5 August.
 The Turks regained Trebinje by 30 August.
 In the end of August, fighting broke out in Bosnia, and Serbia and Montenegro promised aid, sparking an intensification of the uprising.

 Prince Nikola sent Petar Vukotić, while a large number of Montenegrin volunteers arrived at the command of Peko Pavlović.
-The Serbian government dared not to publicly assist because of international pressure but secretly sent Mićo Ljubibratić (who took part in the 1852–1862 uprising) among others.
+The Serbian government dared not to publicly assist because of international pressure but authorized private volunteers and sent Mićo Ljubibratić (who took part in the 1852–1862 uprising) to lead the insurrection.
 There was a conflict between the rebels because of disagreement between the representatives of the Montenegrin and Serbian governments, causing failures in the ongoing uprising.